Submit

 Photography Guidelines

-When taking and selecting your photography, follow the guidelines below.
+When taking and selecting your photograph, follow the guidelines below.

-• Pay attention to the background in the photography.
+• Pay attention to the background in the photo.
 Simple, uncluttered backgrounds work best.

 • Remove all clutter in the frame before the image is taken.
 Look for branded material such as water and soda bottles, clothing with names, subject matter and logos that don’t support the university.